FabricMC/fabric-docs/develop/getting-started/creating-a-project.md

 ## Importing The Project

-Once you've opened the project in IntelliJ IDEA, the IDEA should automatically load the project's Gradle configuration and perform the necessary setup tasks.
+Once you've opened the project in IntelliJ IDEA, the IDE should automatically load the project's Gradle configuration and perform the necessary setup tasks.

 If you receive a notification talking about a Gradle build script, you should click the `Import Gradle Project` button: